We are ISA, the Socio-Environmental Institute

 The #ForaGarimpoForaCovid campaign is born

-ISA participates in a large mobilization of indigenous organizations and organizations for the protection of the environment and human rights to support the Forum of Yanomami and Ye'kwana Leadership in the campaign Fora Garimpo, Fora Covid The indigenous people demanded that the federal government expel invaders, the main vectors for the entry of Covid-19 into the Indigenous Land.
-The petition, demanded by indigenous people from a meeting in 2019, gathered almost 439 thousand signatures and had the intense participation of artists and digital influencers.
+ISA is participating in a large mobilization of indigenous, environmental, and human rights organizations to support the Yanomami and Ye'kwana Leadership Forum in the "Out with Mining, Out with Covid" campaign.
+The indigenous people were demanding that the federal government expel invaders, the main vectors for the entry of Covid-19 into Indigenous Lands.
+The petition, requested by the indigenous people following a meeting in 2019, gathered nearly 439 signatures and saw intense participation from artists and digital influencers.

 arrow-next